nds-org/workbench-helm-chart/README.md

 | `controller.extraVolumes` | array[map] | Additional `volumes` to attach to the main application | `[]` |

 ### Ingress
+These options affect the Ingress resources created by this chart.

 | Path | Type | Description | Default |
 | ---- | ---- | ----------- | ------- |
 | `ingress.class` | string | Class name for Ingress resources | `""` |